 We are looking to the future with the intention to be a life-giving and creative Christian presence in downtown Toronto, celebrating our history and also ready to let go of what will keep us from becoming the vibrant spiritual community we are called to be.

-In 2019, Holy Trinity hired a Community Director to support the work of the congregation and staff in accomplishing the goals of this visioning process.
-This role is responsible for the day-to-day operations of the Parish and reports directly to the Vestry Executive Committee.
+In 2019, Holy Trinity hired a Community Director to support the work of the congregation and staff in accomplishing the goals of a community-held visioning process.
+This role is responsible for the day-to-day operations of the Parish and currently reports directly to the Vestry Executive Committee.
+We are in the process of seeking Diocesan approval of this governing structure.
 Our ambition in hiring a Community Director is to become a more outgoing and public-facing Parish in order to both help our own community grow and respond more effectively to the needs of the downtown community.

 In seeking a Priest to join our team, we are looking for a partner with a fire in their belly, energy for liturgical renewal, pastoral experience, and a collegial mindset.
 As a community, we are exploring how to further open our doors, energizing and supporting the broader community and each other.